Master of Arts in Art History

 - Applicants are required to take the GRE exam (in time to have the scores submitted by the application deadline).

 - Admissions decisions are based on a holistic consideration of the student application, including transcripts, GRE scores, writing sample, letter of intent, and letters of recommendation.

-- Your application to the MA program will be considered as an application to scholarships and fellowships administered through the College of Visual & Performing Arts and the School of Art.
-Upon reviewing applications sent by the January 5 deadline, the faculty will nominate several students for The CH Foundation and the Helen Jones Foundation fellowships, which offer $4000 - $4500 / year for two years, and for the Graduate Recruitment Fellowship, which offers $4000 / year for two years.
-These are administered through the CVPA.
+- Your application to the MA program will automatically be considered for scholarships and fellowships administered through the J.T. & Margaret Talkington College of Visual & Performing Arts (TCVPA) and the School of Art.
+Upon reviewing applications sent by the January 15 deadline, the faculty will nominate several students for The CH Foundation and the Helen Jones Foundation fellowships, which offer $4000 - $4500 / year for two years, and for the Graduate Recruitment Fellowship, which offers $4000 / year for two years.
+These are administered through the TCVPA.
 Students must be enrolled full-time (at least 9 hours) to be eligible for one of these awards.

 - Graduate students will automatically be considered for employment as Teaching Assistants.
 The School of Art awards numerous assistantships per year on a competitive basis.
 Half-time TA appointments provide waivers for certain fees and sometimes for out-of-state tuition.
 Students must be enrolled full-time (at least 9 hours) to be eligible for a TA appointment.